nodecosmos/nodecosmos_server/charybdis/README.md

 If structure is matched, it will not run any migrations.
 As mentioned above, in case there is no model definition for table, it will **not** drop it.
 In future, we will add `modelize` command that will generate `src/models` files from existing data source.

+⚠️ For secondary indexes, charybids lib uses its own naming convention, where each global secondary index is prefixed with `global_` and each local secondary index is prefixed with `local_`. if you don't provide these values, automatic migration tool will not try to change them.
+However, if you provide secondary index definition, it will try match code definition with database definition.

 ## Basic Operations:
 For each operation you need to bring respective trait into scope.
 They are defined